jekyll/minima/_posts/2020-12-11-financial-planning.md

 Thumb rule: (100 - your age)% in Equity, rest in debt.

 ### Debt
-No volatility, expected returns are 7-9%.
+Low volatility, expected returns are 7-9%.
 As you get older, move your assets from equity to debt so you have less volatility - a market crash can be a larger issue for you when you are older.
-Government debt v/s.
-Company debt

 ### SIPs
 SIPs ensure that you beat market fluctuation and is a more sensible investment methodology than trying to time the market.